survivorsunited/survivorsunited.org/docs/minecraft/supported-mods/index.md

 ## Core & Utility

-- **Amecs Reborn** – 2.0.2+mc1.21.5 – Allows you to set modifier keys for keybinds, and provides some additional utilities
-- **Architectury** – 17.0.8 – A intermediary api aimed to ease developing multiplatform mods.
-- **Balm** – 21.8.10 – Abstraction Layer (but not really) for Blay's multiplatform mods
-- **Cloth Config v19** – 19.0.147 – An API for config screens.
-- **Collective** – 8.11 – Collective is a shared library with common code for all of Serilum's mods.
 - **CraterLib** – 2.1.5 – A library mod used by First Dark Development and HypherionSA Mods
 - **Fabric API** – 0.136.1+1.21.8 – Core API module providing key hooks and intercompatibility features.
 - **Fabric Language Kotlin** – 1.13.7+kotlin.2.2.21 – Fabric language module for Kotlin.